c-rter/CallOptionSimulator/README.md

 <h1 align="left">About Call Options</h1>

-## ❓ What is a Call Option Contract
+## 📃 What is a Call Option Contract?

 A call option contract gives a purchaser the right to buy a set amount of shares at a predetermined price.
 A standard stock option